 In December 2019, a novel strain of the coronavirus (COVID-19) emerged, and the virus has spread to Canada and the U.S. Restrictions put in place by the Canadian provincial and municipal governments regarding travel, business operations and isolation/quarantine orders could impact future operations.
 It is unknown to what extent these future developments in the COVID-19 outbreak may have on the Foundation, as this will depend on events that are highly uncertain and cannot be predicted with confidence.
-As a result of the COVID-19 outbreak, the Foundation experienced a significant decline in real estate brokerage trust account income in the first few months of the pandemic.
-See Note 13 for government subsidy programs accessed by the Foundation, to lessen the impact of COVID-19.
+As a result of the COVID-19 outbreak, the Foundation initially experienced a decline in real estate brokerage trust account income in the first few months of the pandemic.
+They have since shown recovery.
+See Note 13 for government subsidy programs accessed by the Foundation in the 2021 fiscal year to lessen the impact of COVID-19.
+The Foundation did not access any government subsidy programs during the 2022 fiscal year.